vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/step1.md

 [demo-6f5d49cdf6-wtvs6 demo] 2020-08-27 11:40:00.990  INFO 1 --- [main] com.example.demo.DemoApplication         : Started DemoApplication in 7.294 seconds (JVM running for 8.769)
 ```

 At this point the application has been deployed to the Kubernetes cluster.
+The latter part of the log is actually the logs from the pod in which the application is deployed.

 You can check that the application is deployed by running: